blinkdisk/core/tests/robustness/multiclient_test/README.md

 # Multi-client Robustness Test

-The Kopia multi-client robustness test is intended to verify the correct restoration of application persistent data over time.
-The test design is similar to the standard Kopia robustness test, reusing the main test engine and most of its components.
-However, this test suite uses Kopia's client-server mechanisms to run multiple clients concurrently.
+The BlinkDisk multi-client robustness test is intended to verify the correct restoration of application persistent data over time.
+The test design is similar to the standard BlinkDisk robustness test, reusing the main test engine and most of its components.
+However, this test suite uses BlinkDisk's client-server mechanisms to run multiple clients concurrently.

 ## Components

-The multi-client Kopia robustness test has the following components:
+The multi-client BlinkDisk robustness test has the following components:

 - `MultiClientFileWriter`
   This is an implementation of the `robustness.FileWriter` interface that creates and manages client `FileWriter`'s.
 In addition, the `MultiClientFileWriter` delegates `FileWriter` function calls to a client's specific `FileWriter`.